 That first build site grew and grew fast over the next two years.
 I added more details and more information.
 I even drove to the Petersen Automotive Museum in Los Angeles and took hundreds of pictures of the real hero ‘A’ DeLorean to share with the community.
 The feedback was positive and it was helping people, which makes me feel wonderful.
 I was enjoying the DeLorean build experience so much, I signed up for two more builds and created sites for them too: my300sl.com and mynissangt-r.com.

-Come late 2019, Eaglemoss announces the Ghostbusters Ecto-1 .
+Come late 2019, Eaglemoss announced the Ghostbusters Ecto-1.
 Of course, I signed right up and started yet another build site in January 2020.
 Here I was trying to manage the builds, pictures, editing, writing hosting, WordPress, plugins, security and maintenance on nine different websites all at the same time.
 By mid year, I started to think I needed to centralize these sites somehow and the idea of myPartworks.com was born!
-The timing couldn’t be better as I just added the Eaglemoss Mustang Eleanor and Enterprise NCC-1701-D to the party for early 2021.
-I hope to add more non-specific build tips and information to this site as well to have some fun here.
-Enjoy!
+The timing couldn’t be better as I had just added the Eaglemoss Mustang Eleanor and Enterprise NCC-1701-D to the party for early 2021.